google/mannequinchallenge/README.md

 (pytorch)$ python test_davis_videos.py --input_nc=3
 ```

-The `input_nc` flag sets the number of input channels (here RGB) for the network to expect.
-Once the run completes, visualizations of the output should be available in `test_data/viz_predictions`.
+The `input_nc` flag sets the number of input channels (here RGB) for the network
+to expect.
+Once the run completes, visualizations of the output should be
+available in `test_data/viz_predictions`.

 ## Full Model Inference

-The full model described in the paper requires several additional inputs: the human segmenation mask, the depth-from-parallax, and (optionall) a human keypoint buffer.
-We provide a preprocessed version of the TUM RGBD data (cite) that includes these inputs.
+The full model described in the paper requires several additional inputs: the
+human segmentation mask, the depth-from-parallax buffer, and (optionally) a
+human keypoint buffer.
+We provide a preprocessed version of the [TUM
+RGBD](https://vision.in.tum.de/data/datasets/rgbd-dataset) dataset that includes
+these inputs.
 Download (~9GB) and unzip it using the script:

 ```
 (pytorch)$ ./fetch_tum_data.sh